Lightstreamer/Lightstreamer-example-Chat-adapter-java/README.md

 ### Data Adapter
 The `src_chat` folder contains the source code for the Chat Data Adapter.
 The Data Adapter accepts message submission for the unique chat room.
 The sender is identified by an IP address and a nickname.

+It's possible to flush chat history based on optional parameters provided in the `adapters.xml` file.

 ### Metadata Adapter
 The `src_metadata` folder contains the source code for a Metadata Adapter to be associated with the Chat Demo Data Adapter.